SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 Eating a neuron fly may or may not grant the glow.

 ### Story flags
-Story flags are added to the item pool.
+Story flags are added to the item pool:
-Hunter does not start with the green neuron and Artificer does not start with the citizen ID drone.
+- Hunter does not start with the green neuron.
+- Artificer does not start with the citizen ID drone.
-The heart of The Rot may or may not contain the rarefaction cell for Rivulet.
+- The rarefaction cell is not found in the heart of The Rot.
+- Spearmaster does not receive their pearl by meeting Five Pebbles.
-As Spearmaster, meeting Five Pebbles may or may not give their unique pearl, and meeting Looks to the Moon with the pearl in hand may or may not get it rewritten.
+- Spearmaster's pearl does not get rewritten by meeting Looks to the Moon with the pearl.

 ## Is the Archipelago mod compatible with other mods or DLC?